smoynes/get_a_job_ex/README.md

 1. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit `http://localhost:4000` from your browser.
+The port is also forwarded to the vagrant VM.

 Examples
 --------